maximivanov/maxivanov.io/posts/2020/deploy-azure-functions-with-terraform/index.md

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) 2.4+.
 You must be [logged in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli#sign-in-interactively) to the CLI.
 - [Terraform](https://www.terraform.io/downloads.html) to manage infrastructure in the cloud.
 - Azure account.
 You can [start for free](https://azure.microsoft.com/en-us/free/).

+There's a VS Code dev container definition included in the repo for a quick start.
+It has all of the dependencies so you don't have to install them on your local machine.

 ## 4. Function to be deployed